seamplex/feenox/doc/unix.md

    ```

- * Run-time errors can be user controled, they can be fatal or ignored.
+ * Run-time errors can be user controlled, they can be fatal or ignored.

 # Rule of Economy {#sec:unix-economy}